This year’s seminar is now available

 Robert M. Howie is a partner at Fox Rothschild LLP.
 He advises regional and national companies on compliance with employment laws at every level, internal policy issues, and delivers memorable training programs for employers and business leaders.

-Carolyn H. Ladd is Senior Counsel in the Labor, Employment and Benefits Group at The Boeing Company.
-Her practice focuses on compliance with the ADA, FMLA, FLSA, Title VII of the Civil Rights Act of 1964, and state equal employment laws.
+Carolyn H. Ladd is Senior Counsel in the Labor, Employment and Benefits Group at The Boeing Company, the largest private employer in the state of Washington.
+Her practice focuses on compliance with the ADA, the FMLA, the FLSA, and state Equal Employment laws.

 Jack M. Lovejoy is Of Counsel to Corr Cronin LLP.
-He is a litigator and trial lawyer, having tried cases in state and federal court, and private arbitration.
+He is a litigator and trial lawyer, having tried cases in state and federal court, as well as in private arbitration.
 His practice emphasizes high-level employee transitions, trade secret litigation, and securities arbitration.